-Drug addiction is a complicated disease must be treated through a professional and accredited drug rehab program.
+Drug addiction is a complicated that disease must be treated through a professional and accredited drug rehab program.
 The goal of drug rehab is to not only wean patients off of the drug, but to also give them the necessary resources to continue a drug-free lifestyle once treatment is completed.
-At Drug Rehab Centers Miami, our professional treatment specialists work together to create and provide the most customized and effective treatment plan for each patient.
-Call Drug Treatment Centers Miami today at (305) 260-6513 to find out more about your options for drug rehab.
+At Drug Rehab Centers Miami, you can find help to match you with your ideal facility and the right treatment, one that can be customized for your particular needs.
+Call today at (305) 260-6513 to find out more about your options for drug rehab facilities.

 According to the Substance Abuse and Mental Health Services Administration’s National Survey on Drug use and Health, a total of 23.5 million people required treatment for an illegal drug or alcohol abuse problem in 2009.
 Aside from alcohol, the different types of drug addictions include dependence on painkillers, inhalants, hallucinogens, prescription medications, tobacco, and steroids.